opral/inlang-paraglide-js/docs/file-formats.md

 ---
-title: File Formats
+title: Translation File Formats
-description: Message file formats and inlang plugins for Paraglide.
+description: Paraglide JS works with any translation file format via inlang plugins - JSON, YAML, i18next, and more.
 ---

-# Message file formats
+# Translation File Formats

-You can use any message syntax and file formats with Paraglide JS via [inlang plugins](https://inlang.com/c/plugins).
+Paraglide JS works with any message syntax and file format via [inlang plugins](https://inlang.com/c/plugins).
+This means you can use JSON, YAML, i18next format, or any other format that has a plugin.

-By default, Paraglide JS uses the [inlang-message-format](https://inlang.com/m/reootnfj/plugin-inlang-messageFormat) plugin, but you can use any other plugin that suits your needs.
-Mixing & matching is also possible.

 ```mermaid
 graph LR;